maheshrkuruptech/datastructureandalgorithms/datastructure/README.md

 Depth of a node : No: of edges  from root until the node

-Height of node  : Longest path from node to leaf
+Height of node  : Longest path from that node to leaf

 Degree of a node :  No : of child elements for the node